L13/vscode-diff/README.md

 * Save your favorite diffs and start a comparison immediately.
 * Supports predefined variables for dynamic pathnames.
 * Provides logging and stats for the current diff.
+* See the diffs on a mini map.

 Select a folder with the dialog, swap the paths and compare two files or folders.